 [Heading inserted by No. 42 of 2004 s.
 109.]

 146R.
-WorkCover Guides
+WorkCover Guides, issue of

 (1) WorkCover WA may issue directions with respect to the evaluation of degree of impairment.

 (2) The directions, and any amendment of them, are to be developed in consultation with an advisory committee appointed under section 100A for the purposes of this section.